bbauska/W3Cx-1of5-CSS.0x/README.md

 -   all documents looked very similar - it was difficult for different companies to express their brand identities in documents

--   possibilities for styling were very limited and style was difficult to control and maintain - style had to be applied to content directly, so you couldn\'t update style without having to touch content and vice versa.
+-   possibilities for styling were very limited and style was difficult to control and maintain - style had to be applied to content directly, so you couldn&#39;t update style without having to touch content and vice versa.

 <h4>After CSS:</h4>

--   Content authors didn\'t have to worry about style, they could just focus on content
+-   Content authors didn&#39;t have to worry about style, they could just focus on content

--   Content authors didn\'t have to worry about what device users would view their document on, those considerations could be handled by the CSS
+-   Content authors didn&#39;t have to worry about what device users would view their document on, those considerations could be handled by the CSS

 -   Style became much more efficient- a single rule could apply to multiple elements and a single style sheet could apply to multiple documents.